Self Care As A Superpower

 Release accumulated stress and tension

-Restore balance between mind and body
+Strengthen alignment between mind and body

 Feel free to share this content with others, post on your blog, add it to your newsletter, etc. But please maintain this blog's integrity by including the author's name: Zandile Nkosi,